 Dr Milto Miltiadou (Cyprus University of Technology)

-Dr Milto Miltiadou is a researcher interested in laser scanning, forestry, remote sensing, computer graphics, image processing and machine learning.
-She studied her EngD at University of Bath, United Kingdom, with full studentship awarded by the Engineering and Physical Sciences Research Council (EPSRC) and specialised on efficient accumulation, analysis and visualisation of full-waveform LiDAR data in a volumetric representation with applications to forestry.
-She further worked on projects that includes interpreting and/or co-registrating multi-band, radar, terrestrial laser scanning and hyperspectral data.
-She gained experience in both academia and industrial innovation through her placements at Airborne Research Facility of Plymouth Marine Laboratory (UK), Carbomap Ltd (UK), Planetek Hellas (GR) and Interpine Group Ltd (NZ).
-She further presented her research at many well-established international and national conferences and she was invited to give lectures about the interpretation of full-waveform LiDAR at the National Institute of Space Research (INPE), Brazil and University of Bari, Italy.
-She also reviewed articles at the MDPI Sensors journal and the Joint Urban Remote Sensing Event (JURSE 2019), France.
-Her performance has been acknowledged with multiple awards including Silvilaser Poster competition and being selected as a finalist for the prestigious EDE & Ravenscroft award that that recognises the work of the best postgraduate researchers.
-Additionally, she has gained significant professional and transferable skills through extra-curricular activities, which include organising writing retreats and collecting feedback for school board meetings that she attended as student representative.
+Dr Milto Miltiadou supports management of ASTARTE and played a substantial role in the proposal writing of this project.
+She is interested in forest monitoring, laser scanning, remote sensing, computer graphics, image processing and machine learning.
+She holds a BSc in Computer Science from University of Bristol, UK, and an MSc in Computer Animation and Visual Effects – a technical course about creating tools for 3D graphics – from Bournemouth University, UK.
+She further completed her Doctor of Engineering (EngD) at University of Bath, UK and the NERC Airborne Research Facility, Plymouth Marine Laboratory, UK, with a full studentship awarded by the Engineering and Physical Sciences Research Council (EPSRC) through the Centre for Digital Entertainment, where she specialised on “Efficient analysis and visualisation of full – waveform LiDAR data with applications to forestry”.
+She worked on project s that includes interpreting and/or co – registrating multi – band, radar, terrestrial laser scanning, hyperspectral data and time – series analysis.
+She got involved into proposal writing and supporting project management.
+It is noticeable that she gain ed experience in both academia and industrial innovation through her placements at the Remote Sensing group of Plymouth Marine Laboratory (UK), Planetek Hellas (GR) and two forestry companies: Carbomap (UK) and Interpine Group Ltd (NZ).
+She was further invited to give lectures at the National Institute of Space Research (INPE), Brazil and University of Bari, Italy and reviewed papers for the MDPI Remote Sensing and MDPI Sensors journals.
+Additionally, she has gained significant professional skills through extra – curricular activities, which include organising writing retreats, collecting student feedback, and attending the departmental and faculty board meetings.
+Her performance has been acknowledged with multiple awards including Silvilaser Poster competition and being selected as a finalist for the prestigious EDE & Ravenscroft award that recognises the work of the best postgraduate researcher annually.

 Christos Theocharidis (Cyprus University of Technology)